 I certainly cannot see much convincing evidence of it.

 He was willing to throw Sirius Black to the Dementors forever and not even try to discover whether he had really murdered Pettigrew and all of those Muggles.
-He readily believed that Black was capable of betraying the Order and the friend who was as close as a brother.
+He readily believed the Ministry’s contention that Black was capable of betraying the Order and the friend who was as close as a brother.

 With that in mind, I’d have to say that he couldn’t really have known those boys very well, and just maybe he didn’t particularly want to know them.